Priyanshu-techp/TCS-stck-close-proce-prediction/README.md

-# Laptop price analysis and price prediction
+# TCS close price prediction
 This project builds a machine learning model to predict TCS close price.
 It involves data preprocessing, save piple line data, and save clean data for model training, evaluation, create a pipeline and Streamlit deployment.

 ---